dreamfactorysoftware/platform-wiki/setup-guide/2-collectors/clojure-collector/Download-the-Clojure-collector-WAR-file-or-compile-it-from-source.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](SnowPlow setup guide) > [**Collectors**](choosing-a-collector) > [**Clojure collector setup**](setting-up-the-clojure-collector) > [[Download the Clojure collector WAR file or compile it from source]]

+Elastic Beanstalk does not allow you to specify an S3 URL for your WAR file, so you will have to manually upload a local copy.

-You can download the WAR file directly from our hosted assets bucket on Amazon S3 - please see our [Hosted assets][s3-download] page for details.
+To get a local copy, you can download the WAR file directly from our hosted assets bucket on Amazon S3 - please see our [Hosted assets][s3-download] page for details.

 Alternatively, you can build it from the source files.
 To do so, you will need [Leiningen][leiningen] installed.